bq/robopad-plusplus/README.rst

 #.
 Schedule the movements of your robot and see how it moves according to them

 #.
-Specific controls for the Pollywog, Beetle and Rhino printbots of Bq.
-Now some of them can also change into the line follower mode or the light avoider mode.
+Specific controls for the Pollywog, Beetle, Evolution, Crab and Rhino printbots of Bq.
+Now some of them can also change into the line follower mode, the light avoider mode or the obstacles avoider mode.

 #.
 Management of the Bluetooth connection for battery saving